stepanblyschak/SONiC/doc/Buffer-Bulk-Configuration.md

 ### Overview

 SONiC starts supporting single ASIC switches with more and more data plane ports available.
 More HWSKUs with more ports become available, e.g. 256 ports.
 This raises a problem of SONiC scaling with the number of ports.
-Each port has some number of PGs and some number of queues per port depending on ASIC that needs to be configure.
+Each port has some number of PGs and some number of queues per port depending on ASIC that need to be configured.
-E.g. for 256 port system there could be 2048 PGs and 4096 queues to be configured.
+E.g. on 256 port system there could be 2048 PGs and 4096 queues to be configured.
 Given that there is a strict time requirements for fast-reboot and warm-reboot it is neccesary to configure all ports and all related port objects in time and keep that part optimized.

 Batching is a commonly used approach to speed up processing.
 It allows to minimize an overhead incured by ASIC Redis channel and allows for more efficient configuration processing at SAI level.